gnss-ro/aws-opendata/ropp_patch/README.txt

 	c) preprocess/ ropp_pp_preprocess.f90
 	d) tests/ it_pp_01.py*, it_pp_spectra_dt.py*, , it_pp_spectra_ep.py* it_pp_wopt_01.py*, it_pp_wopt_02.py*
 *These files are new, rather than replacing previous ROPP files.
 They are added to allow tests to be run with Python rather than IDL.
-**This file is new rather than replacing a previous ROPP file.
-It converts calibratedPhase (AWS-format) NCDF files to ROPP-format NCDF files.
+**These files are new rather than replacing a previous ROPP file.
+They converts calibratedPhase (AWS-format) NCDF files to ROPP-format NCDF files.

 For the Python tests to work, the following packages are required: netcdf4, matplotlib, scipy, matplotlib, math, argparse

 ###############################################################################
 #